Xolisile Qayiso: Parliament

 Qayiso stood as an ANC parliamentary candidate from the Free State in the 2019 national elections, and was subsequently elected to the National Assembly and sworn in on 22 May 2019.

-In parliament, he is a member of the Joint Standing Committee on Financial Management of Parliament and the Standing Committee on Appropriations.
+In parliament, he was a member of the Joint Standing Committee on Financial Management of Parliament and the Standing Committee on Appropriations.

+He did not seek reelection in 2024 and left parliament.